Groups & Workshops

 Join us in this confidential space to support and share our experiences with events happening in Palestine, the Middle East, and elsewhere.
 This space is designed to create community and offer support in addressing our emotional and mental health needs, including experiences of Islamophobia and other forms of oppression and injustice.

-Starting February 26th-April 29th on the East Bank (Specific location will be provided upon registration)
+Starting October 1st - Nov 26th on the East Bank (Specific location will be provided upon registration)

-Facilitators: A Palestinian Mental Health Counselor and a Muslim Egyptian U of M Staff member.
+Facilitators: A Palestinian Mental Health Counselor and a Muslim Egyptian SCS Staff member.

 To register, complete this sign-up form